ynov-kopenkinda/skinsight-frontback/README.md

       └─ shared tsconfig you can extend from
 ```

-> In this template, we use `@acme` as a placeholder for package names.
+> In this template, we use `@kopenkinda` as a placeholder for package names.
 As a user, you might want to replace it with your own organization or project name.
-You can use find-and-replace to change all the instances of `@acme` to something like `@my-company` or `@project-name`.
+You can use find-and-replace to change all the instances of `@kopenkinda` to something like `@my-company` or `@project-name`.

 ## Quick Start